 - 1 tablespoon butter

-Place the roast on top of the vegetables.
-Gently pour the beef broth and red wine over the roast.
+- Place the roast on top of the vegetables.
+Gently pour 3 cups beef broth and red wine over the roast.
 It should cover most of the roast, but not cover it entirely.
 Add bay leaf, rosemary, thyme and oregano.

-Once the liquid reaches boiling, keep covered and transfer to hot oven.
+- Once the liquid reaches boiling, keep covered and transfer to hot oven.
 Allow to roast for 5 - 6 hours.
 Check the liquid level about halfway through to ensure it is not evaporating.
-Add more liquid of needed.
+Add more liquid (water, broth or wine) of needed.